New Mexico Layoffs — September 2025

 |---|---|---|---|---|

-Leading the list was CyraCom International Inc at its New Mexico facility, reporting 85 affected workers.
-CyraCom International Inc followed with 85 workers.
+The largest notice was filed by CyraCom International at its Las Cruces facility, reporting 85 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The filings reflect a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.